 Here’s a breakdown:

-• All-porcelain/ceramic dental crowns in the US cost $1,800 on average.
+• The same procedure in the US costs $1,800 on average.
 In comparison, the same crown in Canada will cost $1,650 on average.

 • Zirconia crowns in the US cost around $2000, whereas, in Canada, the same dental crown costs $1800 on average.